Winter Block Surveys

 Volunteers were encouraged to submit data via eBird, and were warned to ensure that each checklist was located at a point that is representative of the area searched (e.g., the start point or a point in the center of the area covered), and that the point and entire surveyed area lay within the focal block.
 We also asked that they submit the data as a traveling checklist and recommended using the “Record track” function in eBird so that their phone’s GPS would determine the distance traveled automatically.
 Finally, we warned about defaulting to the use of eBird hotspot markers because they generally provided less precise location information, and often misplaced surveys into the wrong atlas block.

 Although eBird checklists were the preferred method of data submission, we also provided a data sheet that volunteers could print and use, either submitting the form on paper via mail, or electronically via email.
 Paper datasheets were scanned and added to a digital archive that includes datasheets submitted via email.
-Paper originals are also archived at the University of Connecticut.
-Data that were not submitted by observers via eBird, were generally entered by the atlas team to make the data available for other research uses.
-For rare cases, where privacy or the birds’ welfare were concerns, we added data directly to the final atlas database without putting it in eBird.
+Paper originals are also stored at the University of Connecticut.
+Data that were not submitted by observers via eBird, were generally entered into the atlas eBird account by the atlas team to make the data available for other research uses.
+For rare cases, where privacy or the birds’ welfare were concerns, we added data directly to the final atlas database without putting it into eBird.